 “No hotter book lies in all the Old Testament.
 Neither dew nor grass nor tree nor any blossom lives in it, but it is everywhere fire, smoke, and darkness, drifting chaff, ruins, nettles, salt pits, and owls and ravens looking from windows of desolate places.” so writes Scottish theologian George Adam Smith describing the book of Zephaniah.

 Through God’s inspiration, Zephaniah records the future dramatic changes that will occur at Christ’s coming in chapter 3.
+Just before that chapter, at 2:8 its revealed that the gentiles would be part of the chosen group by God.
 It can’t be reiterated enough, God’s ways are not our ways.
 His packaging of promises, found in unique ways, ultimately shows His’s love at the core of his being as a continuing one, that never gives up to find a way to reconcile us to Him.

-Zeph’s ministry overlaps Jeremiah’s.
+Zeph’s ministry overlaps a young Jeremiah’s ministry.
+It’s right before the Babylonian captivity.
 It uniquely traces his personal genealogy with the beginning point at Hezekiah (assumed to be King Hezekiah).
 He is presumed to be the great-great-grandson of a king, giving Zephaniah the distinction of a prophet with royal blood.
 He apparently ministered primarily to the upper crusts of society rather than to the average Israelites, as evidenced by his references to the princes, judges, prophets, and priests (Zep.
 1:8-9; 3:3-4).